 We work with nonprofit organizations in Manchester to offer students paid employment through the Community Service Work Study program.
 If you have federal work study funds you could have a job in a local after school program, creating marketing materials, providing administrative support, or planning events for local community organizations.
 To learn more about current position offerings please contact us!

 Service-learning is both a teaching and learning method that involves students in thoughtfully organized service activities addressing community needs and complementing students' academic studies.
 Learning results from a curriculum that combines education and service and includes class time for reflecting on the service experience.
 Extending the classroom into the community provides opportunities for reflection activities which are designed to develop students' critical thinking skills.
 Service-learning increases the students' sense of social responsibility and citizenship.
 To learn more about the service-learning courses offered each semester, please contact us!

 This year 263 SNHU students volunteered for more than 30 one-time service projects.
 These volunteers served food, sorted donations, wished elderly residents a happy birthday, assisted at Special Olympics events, and built with Habitat for Humanity (just to name a few).
 These student-planned and facilitated projects occur weekly during the academic year.
 Stop by the Center to find out what projects are coming up next!

-At the Center for Community Engaged Learning we think you’ll be surprised at how much change you can make in just 5 days.
+At The Chandler Center we think you’ll be surprised at how much change you can make in just 5 days.
 Join us for 5 days of new friends while you spend 5 days learning about your new community and serving with local nonprofit organizations.
 We’ll choose a small group of incoming first year students to come to campus 5 days early to learn, connect, and serve.
 If you’re an incoming SNHU student and you’re interested in applying, please contact us today for more information and an application.